robpomeroy/BrightOS/README.md

 ## Introduction

+The world of special needs is largely unseen - until you are thrust into it.
+This is the position my wife and I found ourselves in, in 2004, when she gave birth to our twins Morgan and James.
+Due to a [condition during pregnancy](https://en.wikipedia.org/wiki/Twin-to-twin_transfusion_syndrome) our boys both have profound special needs.
+Morgan has severe spastic cerebral palsy, is quadriplegic and vision impaired.
+James has severe learning difficulties, is on the autistic spectrum and suffers from anxiety.

+The following years have been a massive learning experience and, I hope, character building!
+What has become abundantly apparent is that there are gaps in the market, for all sorts of specialist provision.
+And that where specialist provision *does* exist, applying the label "disabled" or "adapated" to any product or service reduces its market and increases its cost, dramatically.
+(A specialist bath for Morgan comes in at £10,000, or thereabouts.)

-This repository contains an Ansible playbook for customising Linux to help users with special needs.
+It does not have to be costly, to meet computing needs.
+This open source (free!) repository contains an [Ansible](https://www.ansible.com/) playbook for customising Linux to help users with special needs.
 The aim of this project is to create an Ansible build that converts a Linux installation into something suitable for users (particularly children) with special needs.

 For prerequsites and usage instructions, refer to ```INSTALL.md```